DesModder/DesModder/src/plugins/intellisense/docs/README.md

 ### Parameter Documentation

-You can provide documentation for specific function parameters by typing `@param=PARAMNAME`, where `PARAMNAME` is the name of the function parameter as if it were written in [Text Mode](../../text-mode/docs/intro.md) format.
+You can provide documentation for specific function parameters by typing `@param PARAMNAME`, where `PARAMNAME` is the name of the function parameter as if it were written in [Text Mode](../../text-mode/docs/intro.md) format.

 ## Jump to Definition